lostjared/masterx-ovdm-linux/README.md

 README:
 http://lostsidedead.com/blog/?index=80

+Video Tutorial on How to Compile this project: https://youtu.be/lxiuW2C8fXw

 This was the site project for lostsidedead.com from 2008.
 It was written to try and create a GUI environment for Python.
 It uses Boost Python and has a custom python shell and API for manipulating the environment.